Department of Defense Dependents Schools: History

 In 1946, the Department of Defense Dependent Schools was created for dependents of military members of the armed forces in overseas areas.
 After World War II, the increased demand for American education overseas was a result of the government's decision to allow soldiers to bring their families when deployed.
 By 1949, almost 100 schools were being operated separately by the Army, Navy, and Air Force in countries around the world.

 In 2011 there were 120 schools.
 With the closing of Heidelberg High School in 2012, all of the original high schools opened in post World War II Europe are now closed, although many other DoDDS high schools have opened since then.
 The original six were Berlin, Bremen, Frankfurt, Heidelberg, Munich and Nurnberg.
 All six American High Schools opened in Germany in September/October 1946.
-DoDDS also operatates Kubasaki High School on Okinawa, Japan, Nile C. Kinnick High School in Yokosuka, Japan (formerly Yokohama High School), and W.T.
+DoDDS also operates Kubasaki High School on Okinawa, Japan, Nile C. Kinnick High School in Yokosuka, Japan (formerly Yokohama High School), and W.T.
 Sampson High School in Cuba.

 Although operating outside the U.S., the DoDDS system is the tenth largest of American school systems.